Architects, Engineers & Consultants

 All projects must comply with the International Code Council family of codes and State of Utah amendments as approved by the State of Utah Legislature.

-The University Building Official is Gary Giglio, who is the authority having jurisdiction for projects administered directly by the University.
-Gary can be reached by phone: (801) 587-8966 or email: Gary.Giglio@utah.edu.
+The University Building Official is Patrick Tomasino, who is the DFCM authority having jurisdiction for all projects at the University.
+Patrick can be reached by phone at (801) 608-4833 or by email at email@example.com.

 As the project nears the end of construction, you may be anxious to get it off your desk and books - the University is, too.